 Serial_number is the date corresponding to the day you are trying to get.
 It can be a cell reference, a date entered by using the DATE function, or returned by other formulas.

 Here are a few formula examples:

-=DAY(A2) - returns the day of the date in A2
+=DAY(A2) - returns the day of the month from a date in A2

 =DAY(DATE(2015,1,1)) - returns the day of 1-Jan-2015